arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	_Design link_

-	>**Note**: Now I can fix the text right in the page and save it back to my source code in Visual Studio.
+	>**Note**: Now we can fix the text right in the page and save it back to my source code in Visual Studio.

 1. Show that while hovering each section of the page, Visual Studio highlights the element.